 The work was pursued and disseminated in the 1970s by Frank E. Bird, who worked for the Insurance Company of North America.
 F. Bird analyzed more than 1.7 million accidents reported by 297 cooperating companies.
 These companies represented 21 different industrial groups, employing 1.7 million employees who worked over 3 billion hours during the exposure period analyzed.

-For every reported major injury (resulting in fatality, disability, lost time or medical treatment), there were 9.8 reported minor injuries (requiring only first aid).
+For every reported major injury (resulting in a fatality, disability, lost time or medical treatment), there were 9.8 reported minor injuries (requiring only first aid).
 For the 95 companies that further analyzed major injuries in their reporting, the ratio was one lost time injury per 15 medical treatment injuries.

 This work suggested that the ratio between fatal accidents, accidents, injuries and minor incidents (often reported as 1-10-30-600, and sometimes called “Heinrich’s Law” or the “Heinrich ratio”) is relatively constant, over time and across companies.
-Note that these numbers refer to accidents that were reported to the insurance company and incidents discussed with the researchers, which may be rather different from the real number of accidents and incidents.
-Indeed, more recent research suggests that these ratios are likely to be misleading:
+Note that these numbers refer to accidents and occupational injuries that were reported to the insurance company and incidents discussed with the researchers, which may be rather different from the real number of accidents and incidents.
+Indeed, more recent research [Manuele 2002] suggests that these ratios are likely to be misleading:

 It is impossible to conceive of incident data being gathered through the usual reporting methods in 1926 in which 10 out of 11 accidents could be no-injury cases.

 - Empirical studies in the medical area (emergency department attendance, medication errors) [Gallivan et al. 2008] find little evidence for a stable ratio between minor, intermediate and high severity events.

 Disputed findings on accident causality